Columbia County coronavirus update

 COLUMBIA COUNTY, N.Y.
-(NEWS10) – Officials said Friday that there have been 108 accumulative positive cases in the county since testing began.
-Of those 108 cases, 51 people have mad a full recovery.
+(NEWS10) – Officials said Tuesday that there have been 124 accumulative positive cases in the count since testing began.
+Of those 124 cases, 56 people have made a full recovery.

-There are 10 people being treated in the hospital, four of those cases are in the ICU.
+Nine of the positive cases are hospitalized, 3 of those are in the ICU.
+121 residents are under mandatory quarantine and 10 are under precautionary quarantine.

 News10’s county-by-county coronavirus tracker